Make-Magazine/makezine/wp-content/plugins/pubexchange/readme.txt

 [Apply at PubExchange.com](https://www.pubexchange.com/#sign-up "Sign-up today!") and we will let you know!
 We consider a site's size, the quality of content, the number of social followers, and a handful of other factors, but even if you don't qualify now, if you apply online, we will automatically follow-up once you do qualify.

 == Changelog ==
+= Upgrading to >= 2.0 =
+In PubExchange >= 2.0, you now need to provide a Widget Number in addition to a Widget ID.
+You can get this number from the PubExchange dashboard, or by contacting a PubExchange representative.

+== Changelog ==
+= 2.0.2 =
+* Added tracking to Facebook Instant Article RSS feed, if publisher uses Wordpress' official Instant Article plugin

 = 2.0.1 =
 * Added Lazy Load functionality, which defers the loading of the widget until the reader scrolls down to where the widget will display
 * Added Link Discovery functionality, which automtically tracks the clicks of partner links in your article content